openstax/kinetic/README.md

 ## Getting Started

-To get started make sure you have docker and docker-compose installed.
-You may also want to install yarn as well.
+To get started make sure you have yarn, docker, and docker-compose installed.
 Next try running these commands in the root directory:

 ```bash
 $> docker compose build